 RCI is a USDOT technical assistance center that helps communities expand economic opportunity and mobility through transportation reconnection projects.

-RCI technical assistance is provided through a contract administered by the Build America Bureau with the Cadmus Group in partnership with 12 organizations with expertise across transportation planning, engineering and design, communications, adult learning, and other areas.
-See our About RCI Page and the news release for more information.
+RCI technical assistance is provided through a contract administered by the Build America Bureau with the Cadmus Group in partnership with 12 organizations with expertise across transportation planning, innovative financing and delivery, engineering and design, communications, adult learning, and other areas.
+See our About RCI Page for more information.

 2. RCI Participant Eligibility